kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 ![alt text](https://repository-images.githubusercontent.com/324436469/d8b51780-4db8-11eb-8c68-f890b154a1b4)

 🚧 Work in progress.
-It can't be used yet! 🚧
+Source code nor documentation can be used yet! 🚧

 ⚠️ Disclaimer.
 This is one man project, some its progress won't be the fastest one ⚠️

-> Last update 04/01/2021
+> Last update 05/01/2021
 >
-> Document version 0.4
+> Document version 0.5.0
 >
 > ![Appveyor status image](https://ci.appveyor.com/api/projects/status/github/kostasgrevenitis/Codenception.StairwayPatternArchitecture?branch=main&svg=true)
 >